sonatype-nexus-community/hashbrowns/README.md

 Remember:

+It is worth noting that this is **NOT SUPPORTED** by Sonatype, and is a contribution of ours to the open source community (read: you!)

+* Use this contribution at the risk tolerance that you have
-* If you are a Sonatype customer, you may file Sonatype support tickets related to `hashbrowns` support in regard to this project
+* Do NOT file Sonatype support tickets related to `ossindex-lib`
-* We suggest you file issues here on GitHub as well, so that the community can pitch in
+* DO file issues here on GitHub, so that the community can pitch in

-Have fun creating and using `hashbrowns`, we are glad to have you here!
+Phew, that was easier than I thought.
+Last but not least of all - have fun!

 ## Getting help